melissawm/scientific-python-translations.github.io/content/docs.md

 {{< admonition important >}}
-To prevent future conflicts with the GitHub/Crowdin integration, it is important that you set your translations to duplicate strings to be an exact match.
+To prevent future conflicts with the GitHub/Crowdin integration, it is important that you configure Crowdin to have duplicate strings share the same translation.
 To do this, navigate to your project's Settings in Crowdin, select Import and under "Source strings" -> "Duplicates" choose "Hide (regular detection)".

 <center><img alt="Screenshot of the Crowdin Settings showing the 'Hide (regular detection)' option." src="../images/duplicate_strings.png" width=800/></center>